delabassee/odl2021-lab/step/strong-encapsulation.md

 ## What is strong encapsulation about?

-In many respects the OpenJDK code base is similar to any other software project and one constant is refactoring.
+In many respects, the OpenJDK code base is similar to any other software project and one constant is refactoring.
 Code is changed, moved around, removed, etc. to keep the code base clean and maintainable.
 Not all code of course:
 The public API, the contract with Java's users, is extremely stable.